melissawm/acquire-docs/docs/PythonAPI.md

         """Checks if two SignalIOKind objects are not equal."""
 ```

-- `Input`: Class variable of `SignalIOKind` that specifies signal coming in to the device.
+- `Input`: Enum-type class variable of `SignalIOKind` that specifies signal coming in to the device.

-- `Output`: Class variable of `SignalIOKind` that specifies signal sent out of the device.
+- `Output`: Enum-type class variable of `SignalIOKind` that specifies signal sent out of the device.

 ## Class `SignalType`